-Even if you can’t quit your full-time job to focus on the things you truly enjoy, you can certainly find the time for some affordable hobbies.
-Buffett himself enjoys playing bridge and playing the ukulele.
+Even if you can’t quit your full-time job to focus on the things you truly enjoy, you can focus on affordable hobbies.
+Buffett himself enjoys card games and playing the ukulele.

 While most of us prefer the convenience of a credit card for our everyday purchases, Buffett uses hard cash.

 He told Yahoo Finance in 2019 that he uses cash “98% of the time.
 If I’m in a restaurant, I’ll always pay cash.
 It’s just easier.”